-1. Training Services
+- 1. Training Services

 - a.
 Maintain a minimum of five (5) Youth Intervention Team members.
 Team members will be post-master interns, trainee counselors and/or trained crisis workers/volunteers and will receive regular supervision by Contractor's Program Manager.
-Contractor will utilize innovative technology to provide additional means of access to Youth.
+Contractor will utilize innovative technology to provide additional means of access to youth.
 On-line teen information will offer initial crisis intervention resources.
-Week-day evening "live chat rooms" will be maintained for youth experiencing crisis.

 - b.
 Provide thirty (30) hours of training to Youth Intervention Team members.
-Training will include youth suicide issues, suicide risk assessment, and youth crisis intervention.
+Training will include youth suicide issues, suicide risk assessments, and youth crisis intervention.

 - c.
-Provide one hundred fifty (150) one (1) hour education presentations to elementary, middle and high school students in their health/safety education classes.
+Provide one (1) hour of educational presentations to twenty five (25) elementary, middle and high school health/safety education classes.
 The education presentations will reach four thousand (4,000) students.
 Program facilitators will be Youth Intervention Team members.
 The program will include:

-- Self-esteem
+- Self-esteem;

-- Coping/decision making skills
+- Coping/decision making skills;

-- Alcohol and drug issues
+- Alcohol and drug issues;

-- Depression/suicide warning signs
+- Depression/suicide warning signs;

-- How to access help
+- How to access help; and

-- Appropriate follow-up/support as needed
+- Appropriate follow-up/support as needed.

 - d.
 Provide an on-call counselor from the Youth Intervention Team during school hours.
-Provide one hundred (100) crisis outreach responses countywide, to assist youth in crisis.

-- Respond appropriately to each crisis outreach call as assessed by Contractor's Program Manager, or their representative. - Response may include telephone counseling, in person individual or group counseling, school intervention, intervention and/or transition to Psychiatric Emergency Services or the Mental Health Youth Case Management Team. - e.
-Youth Intervention Team members will provide up to three (3) telephone or inperson follow-up sessions per crisis outreach call.
+Provide one hundred (100) crisis outreach responses Countywide, to assist youth in crisis. - Respond appropriately to each crisis outreach call as assessed by the Program Manager, or representative; and - Response may include telephone counseling, individual or group counseling, school intervention, intervention and/or transition to Psychiatric Emergency Services or the Mental Health Youth Case Management Team. - e.
+Youth Intervention Team members will provide up to three (3) telephone or in-person follow-up sessions per crisis outreach call.
 Provide one hundred (100) follow-up sessions in total with youth that have received crisis outreach response services. - f.
 Provide on average one (1) follow-up session, as appropriate, to support people related to each crisis outreach call, one hundred (100) annually.
 Support people may include, but are not limited to, teachers, staff from other agencies, hospitals personnel and family members/caretakers. - 2.
 Crisis Counseling and Referral Services - a.
-Maintain twenty-four (24) hour-a-day, seven (7) days-a-week crisis telephone counseling and referral services for potential suicide victims throughout San Mateo County. - Potential suicide victims include those who are depressed, suicidal, and/or distressed. - Provide telephone counseling and referral services to fifteen thousand (15,000) callers. - Of the estimated calls or electronic contacts, seven hundred fifty (750) will be from individuals 18 years old and younger and fourteen thousand two hundred and fifty (14,250) will be from individuals over 18 years of age. - Telephone counseling and referral services will include direct and immediate intervention at the time of extreme emotional crisis. - Recruit new volunteers to answer the crisis counseling and referral line. - Training hours will include seven (7) hours of training to volunteers for Contractor's Crisis Line on how to respond to calls from youths in crisis and their families.
-Provide forty (40) hours of training to each of a minimum of thirty four (34) crisis counseling and referral service volunteers. - Keep a record of all calls received.
+Maintain twenty-four (24) hours-a-day, seven (7) days-a-week crisis telephone counseling and referral services for potential suicide victims throughout San Mateo County. - Potential suicide victims include those who are depressed, suicidal, and/or distressed; - Provide telephone counseling and referral services to fifteen thousand (15,000) callers; - Of the estimated calls or electronic contacts, seven hundred fifty (750) will be from individuals 18 years old and younger and fourteen thousand two hundred and fifty (14,250) will be from individuals over 18 years of age; - Telephone counseling and referral services will include direct and immediate intervention at the time of extreme emotional crisis; - Recruit new volunteers to answer the crisis counseling and referral line; - Training hours will include seven (7) hours of training to volunteers for Crisis Line on how to respond to calls from youths in crisis and their families.
+Provide forty (40) hours of training to each of a minimum of thirty four (34) crisis counseling and referral service volunteers;

-- Develop a plan to increase the diversity of the populations served that may include developing any of the following: - A "language bank" of volunteer interpreters in the community. - Fliers and public service announcements in non-English languages. - Special recruitment efforts to attract more multi-cultural volunteers for the crisis line as well as for Contractor's Board of Trustees. - Increased training of volunteers in sensitivity and awareness regarding multicultural issues in San Mateo County. - Provide electronic follow-up via e-mail/Web technology to 150 callers.
+- Keep records of all calls received; - Develop a plan to increase the diversity of the populations served that may include developing any of the following; - ✓ Maintain at least two (2) volunteers that have second language skills in either Spanish, Tagalog, Mandarin, Cantonese, Samoan or Tongan; - ✓ Fliers and public service announcements in non-English languages; - ✓ Continue special recruitment efforts to attract more multicultural volunteers for the crisis line as well as for Board of Trustees.; and - ✓ Provide at least eight (8) hours of training to volunteers in sensitivity and awareness regarding multi-cultural and diversity issues in San Mateo County.